 There's no denying that penguins are seriously cute, and the flightless birdie has some pretty unique characteristics, too.
 Not only can they stay underwater for 20 minutes at a time, but penguins live and thrive in frigid temperatures.
-Celebrate everything penguin on Jan.
-20, which happens to be Penguin Awareness Day, with this collection of interesting facts paired with adorable penguin-filled pictures.
+Celebrate everything penguin today, which happens to be Penguin Awareness Day, with this collection of interesting facts paired with adorable penguin-filled pictures.
 You'll be amazed at how smart, special, and silly these birds are!

 If you notice that pink spot above their eyes where a lid would be — those glands actually get more pink, the hotter the penguin gets!
 More blood is then sent to the glands , darkening the color, so it can be cooled by the surrounding air and thus cool birdie, too.

 After hatching, baby penguins stay in the nest where they are fed by their parents.
 Young penguins are often grouped into nurseries and watched by other penguins while parents hunt for food.
 Even though the penguins may all look alike, they have no problem finding their babes when returning from a long day away.